The Z Penguin in Generic Extensions of the Standard Model: Introduction

 We consider an arbitrary number of additional heavy degrees of freedom: gauge bosons, fermions and scalars.
 Perturbative unitarity imposes important constraints on such generic extensions.
 The required cancellation of unbounded high-energy growth of scattering amplitudes leads to specific relations among the coupling constants that are common to all models.
 These relations allow us to understand and perform the renormalisation of the observables in a general way.
 The feasibility of this approach is expected on general grounds since the equations implied by perturbative unitarity uniquely reflect the spontaneously broken gauge structure~\cite{LlewellynSmith:1973ey, Cornwall:1973tb, Cornwall:1974km} and thus may as well be derived by means of Slavnov-Taylor identities (STI).
 Here we advocate the practical implementation of those simple relations in the calculation and renormalisation of generic loop amplitudes.
 This goes beyond the typical application of perturbative unitarity in which one derives upper bounds on yet unobserved mass spectra~\cite{Lee:1977eg, Chanowitz:1978uj, Chanowitz:1978mv} and combinations of masses and/or couplings~\cite{Weldon:1984wt, Langacker:1984dma, Gunion:1990kf, Babu:2011sd, Grinstein:2013fia}.

-As an example we study the flavour-changing transition between two SM down-type quarks $d$ and $d'$ of different generations, induced by a heavy neutral gauge boson at one-loop -- the so-called $Z$ penguin.
-An example is the FCNC $s \to d$ transition with the emission of a virtual $Z$ boson, leading to processes like the rare $K \to \pi\nu\bar\nu$ decays.
-Just like the SM, many models of new physics generate this transition first at the one-loop level, since their neutral SM-fermion currents are flavour-conserving.\footnote{Since this property drastically improves the potential agreement of a model with experimental flavour constraints, especially from $\Delta S = 2$ observables, it is sometimes enforced by imposing an additional $Z_2$ parity on the particle content (an example is $T$ parity in little Higgs models~\cite{Cheng:2003ju}).} In this article we present the general renormalised one-loop result for this process, assuming the absence of tree-level contributions to the $d \to d'$ transition.
+As an example we study the flavour-changing transition between two SM quarks $d_j$ and $d_i$ of different generations, induced by a heavy neutral gauge boson at one-loop for vanishing external momenta.
+An example is the FCNC $s \to d$ transition with the emission of a virtual $Z$ boson, the so-called $Z$ penguin.
+It contributes, in combination with flavor-changing box diagrams, to processes like the rare $K \to \pi\nu\bar\nu$ decays.
+Just like the SM, many models of new physics generate this transition first at the one-loop level, since their neutral SM-fermion currents are flavour-conserving.\footnote{Since this property drastically improves the potential agreement of a model with experimental flavour constraints, especially from $\Delta S = 2$ observables, it is sometimes enforced by imposing an additional $Z_2$ parity on the particle content (an example is $T$ parity in little Higgs models~\cite{Cheng:2003ju}).} In this article we discuss the renormalisation of the general one-loop result for this process, assuming the absence of tree-level contributions to the $d_j \to d_i$ transition.
+Then we provide manifestly finite results for the special case of charged internal particles.
 It is then straightforward to obtain the $Z$ penguin in any given model by just inserting the specific couplings into our generic result.
 Due to sum rules derived from the STI, only a reduced set of couplings needs to be specified in practice.
 We illustrate this procedure in detail for several examples.

 Our method has several interesting applications.
 It provides explicit and manifestly finite results for a very general class of extensions of the SM.
 The strategy is not restricted to flavour observables, but might also be applicable, for instance, to collider and dark-matter phenomenology.